-If you found that your passwords are compromised or you want to update them on bulk then it’s a good idea you download or export all passwords in Excel or CSV format.
-You can modify the passwords and import back into Chrome with the new passwords.
+If you found that your passwords are compromised with Chrome Safety Check feature or you want to update them on bulk then it’s a good idea you download or export all passwords in Excel as CSV format.
+You can modify the passwords and import them back into Chrome with the new passwords.

-It’s just a simple process of activating the export button in Chrome and after that export your saved passwords in a CSV file to local computer.
+It’s just a simple process of using the export button in Chrome to download your saved passwords in a CSV file to local computer.
 Follow the steps given below:

 - Go to “chrome://settings” URL on the address bar.

-- Click on the “Manage passwords” option under “Autofill” section.
+- Click on the “Passwords” option under “Autofill” section.

 - This will take you to the Chrome password manager.
-You can also use the command URL “chrome://settings/passwords” directly on the Chrome address bar to go to password management section.
+You can also use the command URL “chrome://settings/passwords” directly in the Chrome address bar to go to password management section.

-- Now, click on the three dot buttons against “Saved Passwords” option.
-You will see a “Export Passwords…” button and click on it.
+- Now, click on the three dots buttons against “Saved Passwords” option.
+You will see a “Export passwords…” button and click on it.